eudoxia0/eudoxia0.github.io/article/_posts/2023-03-09-design-austral-compiler.md

 DEC_CONSTANT "0"`.

 Tokens are defined, strangely, in the parser.
-Tokens that carry no information (like symbols are language keywords) are defined like this:
+Tokens that carry no information (like symbols and language keywords) are defined like this:

 ```c
 /* Brackets */